-When my parents finally obtained DSL (an internet network that ran faster than me on a hot day), I was able to explore and experience video games on a console that would change technology and gaming forever.
-I played some amazing online video games in the new realm of PC gaming, however I really want to reflect on a single player game that I fondly remember.
+When my parents finally obtained DSL (an internet network that ran faster than me on a hot day), I was so happy.
+A chance to experience video games on a console that would change technology and gaming forever.
+I played some amazing online video games in the new realm of PC gaming.
+But, I really want to reflect on a single-player game that I fondly remember.
 Many gamers will know Bungie, the game studio that developed the famous Halo starring the now-legendary Master Chief.
-Halo released in November 2001 and sparked a video game series for generations, but Bungie also released another game earlier in the same year—Oni.
+Halo released in November 2001 and sparked a video game series for generations.
+But did you know this?
+Bungie also released another video game earlier in the same year, Oni.

 Oni is a third-person action brawler with a smidge of shooting.
-If I could describe Oni, I would say it’s a combination of a dystopian future, martial arts, anime (Ghost in the Shell vibes), cyberpunk, and self-discovery.
-Basically, the video game takes place in the year 2032.
+Describing Oni, I would say it’s a combination of a dystopian future, martial arts, anime (Ghost in the Shell vibes), cyberpunk, and self-discovery.
+The video game takes place in the year 2032.
 The dystopian world has formed a single totalitarian government.
 You play as Konoko (later known as Mai Hasegawa), who is an agent of the police force for the government.
 That is until she learns the government hides a deep dark secret about her and her family.
 While battling the police force and an evil crime organization called the Syndicate, Oni learns about her family history and saves a portion of humanity by stopping the Syndicate from blowing up air-treatment plants that keep the world population alive.

 My Personal Remake Potential

 Microsoft acquired the video game company Bungie in 2001, the same year of the release for both Oni and Halo.
 [Updated] Sony has confirmed an acquisition and will know have Bungie under its care.
 Sadly, there was no reprise by Microsoft to turn the video game into a sequel or remake.
 Maybe Sony will venture into the unknowns with Oni.